 - Evaluate and compare alternative major decisions based on predicted academic performance

 - Proactively contact students to arrange advising or other student support services

-If you are not currently utilizing the SSC platform, but are interested in doing so, please let us know.
+If you are not currently utilizing the Navigate platform, but are interested in doing so, please let us know.
 In addition, if you have any questions regarding implementation, best practices, or are not sure if the platform would benefit you in your current role at Virginia Tech, please do not hesitate to contact us.

 The academic advising you receive at Virginia Tech is provided by faculty and staff to help you navigate course planning, academic policies, and other important decisions about your undergraduate collegiate experience.

 Login to Navigate.

 View a brief tutorial for scheduling academic advising appointments.

 Please note: If you are looking to explore a new major or meet with an advisor not listed on your Navigate account, please contact the appropriate department or advising office.

 If you have additional questions about Navigate, please email firstname.lastname@example.org or visit the Office of the University Registrar (Student Services Building, Suite 250).